How Can I Impact My Child's ABA Therapy? Learn from a Hopebridge BCBA Series

 There are two key reasons why parent involvement is significant:

 It can start as simply as touchpoints once a week or month, where we provide updates on how they’re doing in therapy and whether they mastered any goals or if something is no longer going well.
-During this time, parents can also relay changes they’ve seen in the home or discuss their own questions.
+During this time, caregivers can also relay changes they’ve seen in the home or discuss their own questions.
 The process is very fluid and varies by child.

 With some of our littles, this could consist of asking parents to observe a certain behavior in the home and jot down what they see so we can understand why it’s happening.
 It could also be something a little more involved, like having their child practice asking for things they want at dinnertime so he or she has more opportunities practice gaining language skills outside of therapy.

-All in all, we ask that parents communicate with us.
+All in all, we ask that families communicate with us.
 If something comes up, keep us in the loop and we’ll do the same.
 We’re here to provide support according to the family’s needs.

-As therapists, we are lucky enough to witness and hear reports about many of our kiddos’ successes coming to fruition.
+As therapists, we are lucky enough to witness and hear reports about many of our kids’ successes coming to fruition.
 One specific moment comes to mind in which the parents’ and kid’s hard work paid off.

 While working in another center, I came across one little guy who was petrified by hair clippers.
 This is something we experience often with some of our patients, especially those with ASD or some kind of sensory defensiveness.
 If they were in view, he would be in tears, turn bright red and pull at his hair.
 His hair was growing to the point where it was in his eyes, so his parents wanted to work on it with him.
 To get started, we exposed him to clippers little by little as part of his therapy.